 The renown actress Sarah Siddons was married at Holy Trinity in 1773, and another major figure in the arts, writer Mary Ann Evans (better known by her pen name, George Elliot) was a regular attender.

 The church survived, though the great east and west windows lost most of their historic stained glass.
 The new east window was paid for by couples who had been married in the church, and was dubbed 'The Bride's Window'.
-For the next 5 years Holy Trinity played host to the cathedral congregation.
+For the next five years, Holy Trinity played host to the cathedral congregation.

 The Coventry Doom